Do you know what the biggest killer of perfectly good marriages is? It’s not what most people think.

 Until you understand the root problem, every action you take is just a shot in the dark, and every decision is a risk that, for some, is repeated for life.

-And doing nothing is as risky as doing the wrong thing.
+Remember, doing nothing is as risky as doing the wrong thing.

 Why Most Marriages Fail